mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.0.1 =
+* Fixed bug where FontAwesome settings page would not properly load CSS/JS assets on internationalized WordPress installations.
+* Added support for theme authors to bundle this plugin with a theme ( see install instructions )
+* Increased 'fallback' FontAwesome 6 version number to match the 6.0.0 release

 = 4.0.0 =
 * Added support for FontAwesome 6 icons